block-commons/block-commons/content/publication/DCR-on-chain-1/index.md

 {{< figure src="unspent-DCR-bins.png" title="Unspent DCR by size of address balance" >}}

-Most of the DCR is in addresses with balances of > 1,000 DCR.
+Most of the DCR in circulation (95%) is in addresses with balances of > 100 DCR.
+Address with balances of between 100 - 1,000 DCR is where 44.5% of circulating DCR rests, much of it likely related to transactions for buying tickets.

 {{< figure src="unspent-DCR-bins-addresses.png" title="Number of addresses with unspent balance size" >}}

-There are at the same time many addresses with small unspent balances, these include actions like payments to PoW miners and fees for VSP operators which have a tendency to be stationary for some time before being spent.
+There are at the same time many addresses with small unspent balances, these include actions like payments to PoW miners and fees for VSP operators, which have a tendency to be stationary for some time before being spent.

 Given that addresses do not represent individual actors or wallets, there is limited insight to gain from using measures like a Gini coefficient with this data.
 For Gini specifically the presence of a large number of distinct addresses with small balances would appear as a mass of impoverished citizens.
 I ran it anyway out of curiosity, the coefficient comes out at 0.88 for the full address data-set (without Treasury address, as this is a special case).
 It drops to 0.75 if the addresses with balance of less than 1 credit are excluded.

-When the clustering work has progressed it should be possible to get a meaningful Gini coefficient for Decred's pre-mixing years using the data for clusters.
+These are numbers on the "high inequality" end of the scale.
+When the clustering work has progressed it should be possible to get a more meaningful Gini coefficient for Decred's pre-mixing years using the data for clusters.

 To echo a measure I have seen for Bitcoin ([where](https://bitinfocharts.com/top-100-richest-bitcoin-addresses.html) it is 13%), Decred's top 100 addresses by unspent balance (excluding Treasury) control 3.25 million DCR, or 30% of the circulating DCR (excluding Treasury balance).